ApayRus/keyboard-tutorial/tutorial/keyboard4.md

 When we hold `shift` on keyboard, state `shiftKey` is `true` even when `activeKey` faded.
 When we `@click` `shift` by mouse, `shiftKey` is false, even when `activeKey` shows to us `shift` as active.

 We can't hold shift on the screen as on physical keyboard.
-So we need state `shiftKey` that will be set by click on the screen button, and the app will think that we hold `shift` key.
+So we need to set `shiftKey` by click on the screen button, and the app will think that we hold `shift` key.
 On the second click the app will think, that we released the button.

-For that, in App.js add a new method `toggleShiftKey` and pass it down to `Key` (through the `Keyboard`)
+For that, in Keyboard.js add a new method `toggleShiftKey` and pass it down to `Key`

-App.js methods:
+Keyboard.js methods:

 ```js
 toggleShiftKey(){